primer/design/content/foundations/color.md

 ## Glossary

-**Functional variable**
-Color abstractions that are defined by meaning.
-For example: --color-state-selected.
+- **Functional variable:** Color abstractions that are defined by meaning.
+For example: `--color-state-selected`.

-**Color mode**
-Themes based on a given accessibility or contextual requirement.
-For example light mode (default mode for GitHub) or dark mode.
+- **Color mode:** Themes based on a given accessibility or contextual requirement.
+For example, light mode (default mode for GitHub) or dark mode.